 - Government truck.
 Government trucks also present the same risks as other types of trucks.
 However, the rules for suing the government for a truck accident injury may be different than suing a private defendant.
 Accordingly, it is important to take action quickly to protect your rights.

 - Truck carrying hazardous cargo.
 Sometimes the cargo that a truck is carrying can present additional risks in a crash.
 For example, hazardous cargo may be flammable or it may result in dangerous toxins being inhaled.

 Regardless of the type of collision or the type of truck, there is one thing that remains true if you were hurt in a crash.

 You Have the Right to Talk to a Truck Accident Lawyer

 In order to make a recovery in any kind of truck accident case, you need to prove that someone else’s negligence caused your accident and resulting injuries.
 Our experienced truck accident lawyers will gather the necessary evidence and fight hard for your fair settlement or just recovery in court.

-It costs nothing to speak with our truck accident legal team.
+It costs nothing to speak with our Illinois truck accident attorneys.
 We always offer free, no-obligation consultations.
 If you decide to hire us, then we can work on a contingency fee basis so that we are paid a percentage of your recovery rather than an hourly fee.
 To schedule your meeting, please call us directly at 800.800.5678 or contact us online.